 You meet some strange people while camping.
 Particularly in rural areas.
 People who live out in the boonies are just different.
 Some are real characters and some just come off as a bit creepy.
 You have to try your best to be a good judge of character while camping.

 One of my biggest fears is encountering a crazy or violent person while camping.
-I know this fear is irrational but pretty much everyone’s wandering mind imagines encountering an ax murderer or serial killer out in the woods.
+I know this fear is irrational but pretty much everyone’s wandering mind imagines encountering a crazy person out in the woods.
 Maybe I’ve just watched too many horror movies.

 Injury While Camping

 Overall, camping is a pretty low impact activity.
 Major injuries are uncommon.
 Having said that, there are a few minor injuries that you will probably sustain if you camp often enough.
 Fortunately, most of these can be patched up with a basic first aid kit.
 A few ways you can injure yourself while camping include trips, falls, cuts, scrapes, burns, blisters, and joint injuries.
 In the following sections, I’ll outline how to avoid getting injured while camping.

 Trips and Falls

 While camping in the woods, it’s easy to trip over a stone or branch and take a spill.
 Walking around camp in the dark can also be dangerous.
 If you take a fall, you could easily scratch yourself up or even break a bone.
 To prevent trips and falls while camping, you should:

 - Use trekking poles or a walking stick- When negotiating difficult terrain, trekking poles help you maintain balance.

 - Wear a headlight or use a flashlight while walking around camp at night- You could easily trip over your camping gear or a tent guy line and injure yourself.